Back to blog

-The reason is simple: Paraguay operates a genuine territorial tax system, charges some of the lowest flat rates in Latin America, and offers one of the most accessible permanent residency programs in the world.
-Once you understand the mechanics, the appeal becomes obvious.
+The reason: Paraguay operates a genuine territorial tax system, charges some of the lowest flat rates in Latin America, and offers one of the most accessible permanent residency programs globally.

 Understanding Territorial Taxation: The Foundation of Paraguay's Appeal